Okay, here we go with a controversial topic.

-Part 1 and 2 of death note show Light as a slippery opponent.
+Parts 1 and 2 of death note show Light as a slippery opponent.

 He knows how to use proxies.
 Although he uses people all the time, Kira considers some more worthy than others.

-Light uses Misa as a second Kira once in a while, and then five years later, in part 2, he uses Teru Mikami, a fanatical Teru Mikami, as a proxy for Kira to great effect.
+The light uses Misa as a second Kira once in a while, and then five years later, in part 2, he uses Teru Mikami, a fanatical Teru Mikami, as a proxy for Kira to great effect.

 Near and the other investigators quickly become overwhelmed trying to keep up with him.

 L can tap into a vast pool of resources, unlike Light must resort to homegrown solutions to win the war of wits.

 He is a brilliant detective and not a serial killer.

 He can use the resources of international police forces, and even build his skyscraper in just a few months.

 L can monitor Light and Misa (in the unlikely event that they are still Kira), ensure tight security and track down any new Kira easily with this dedicated HQ.